libsdl-org/SDL/docs/README-documentation-rules.md

 error message.

+## Don't repeat type names in `\param` and `\returns` sections.

+Wikiheaders will explicitly mention the datatype for each parameter and the return value, linking to the datatype's wikipage.
+Users reading the headers can see the types in the function signature right below the documentation comment.
+So don't mention the type a second time in the documentation if possible.
+It looks cluttered and repetitive to do so.

 ## Code examples go in the wiki.

 We don't want the headers cluttered up with code examples.
 These live on the